 Supplemental Medicare Plans in New Hampshire

 Unfortunately, Medicare only covers some of the expenses and only the Medicare-approved parts.
-New Hampshire Medicare beneficiaries need a supplemental Medicare plan to help cover those extra costs and provide additional coverage.
+New Hampshire Medicare beneficiaries need a supplemental Medicare plan to help cover those costs and provide additional coverage.

-Medicare Advantage (MA) is a popular type of plan available to New Hampshire residents.
+Medicare Advantage (MA) is a popular plan available to New Hampshire residents.
 These plans cover the basic costs of Original Medicare while providing additional coverage not included in Part A or B. Medicare offers six types of MA plans in the area.

 Medicare Part D provides coverage for prescription drugs.
-Since only some MA plans and no Medigap plans provide prescription coverage, beneficiaries often enroll in stand-alone Part D plans to help lower their drug costs.
+Since only some MA plans and no Medigap plans offer prescription coverage, beneficiaries often enroll in stand-alone Part D plans to help lower their drug costs.

 New Hampshire Medicare Resources

 The New Hampshire Insurance Department helps seniors and regulates the market, keeping insurance costs from inflating exponentially.
-With so many plan options and resources available, it can be difficult to know where to start.
+With so many plan options and resources available, it can be challenging to know where to start.
 The Medigap.com team is here to help!

 What benefits come with Original Medicare in New Hampshire?